harunsasmaz/cluster-monitoring/README.md

 #### Expose information on a group of applications in the cluster

-Create an endpoint in your service that exposes the pods in the cluster in a given namespace that are part of the same `applicationGroup`:
+An endpoint in our service that exposes the pods in the cluster in a given namespace that are part of the same `applicationGroup`:

 ```
 GET `/services/{namespace}/{applicationGroup}`